Table of contents

 • No need to buy or store inventory

-• Low upfront investment
+• Low upfront investment (C$0 to start)

-• White-label products let you build your own clothing brand
+• White-label products to build your brand

 Cons: